hxck/arrsuite/README.md

 - [Reiverr](https://github.com/aleksilassila/reiverr)
     - Reiverr is a clean combined interface for Jellyfin, TMDB, Radarr and Sonarr, as well as a replacement to Overseerr
 - [Requestrr](https://github.com/darkalfx/requestrr) 🤖
-    - Requestrr is a chatbot used to simplify using services like Sonarr/Radarr/Ombi via the use of chat.
+    - Requestrr is a chatbot used to simplify using services like Sonarr/Radarr/Ombi via the use of chat
 - [Scraperr](https://github.com/jaypyles/Scraperr)
     - Self-hosted webscraper
 - [Searcharr](https://github.com/toddrob99/searcharr) 🤖